LJIsak/hw-mom/README.md

 ```
 This will create a layout with 3 rows (since there are 3 rows of text) and 5 columns (since the maximum sum of widths over all rows is 5).

-> Tip: because of dynamic resizing, there is no difference between two 1x1 widgets next to one another and two 2x2 widgets next to one another.
+> *Tip: because of dynamic resizing, only relative sizes matter.
+There is no difference between a lone 1x1 widget and a lone 2x2 widget.*

 # Themes
 The available themes can be modified by editing the `settings/themes.json` file.
 See `settings/sample_themes.json` for examples.

+> *Tip: you can also modify the icon by renaming it to `icon.png` in the `assets` folder.*